Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 ### Planned characters:

 - Student (m/f):
-  - Young looking characters, preferably with a similar nut distinguishable model to that of the other student npc's
+  - Young looking characters, preferably with a similar not distinguishable model to that of the other student npc
-  - The student characters must have access to the following rooms:
+  - The student character must have access to the following rooms:
     - Common rooms (ex: the relaxation room(s))
     - The classrooms
     - Their and only their project room
-    - Their respective toilettes
+    - Their respective toilets

 - Handicapped:
   - Has a wheelchair